 The NSW EPA provided General Terms of Approval for the development on 20 February 2019.
-In accordance with the requirements of the EP&A Act 1979, Council would need to condition any approval to line with the General Terms of Approval specified by the EPA.
+In accordance with the requirements of the EP&A Act 1979, Council would need to impose conditions on the Consent consistent with the general terms of any approval issued by the EPA.